Sheaf-Laplacian Obstruction and Projection Hardness for Cross-Modal Compatibility on a Modality-Independent Site: Framework and Setup

-Then: \begin{itemize} \item low hardness suggests the existence of a simple global alignment between the modalities on the dataset, \item low obstruction suggests that locally optimal alignments glue coherently across neighborhoods, \item large obstruction indicates a latent-level inconsistency (e.g., different local correspondences across regions) rather than merely a global expressivity deficit. \end{itemize} \end{proposition}
+\begin{itemize} \item low hardness suggests the existence of a simple global alignment between the modalities on the dataset, \item low obstruction suggests that locally optimal alignments within the declared local family glue coherently across neighborhoods, \item large finite obstruction suggests region-dependent local correspondences within the declared local family after global expressivity has been controlled by the global hierarchy. \end{itemize}

-These statements are intentionally schematic: the purpose of the present work is to fix the substrate and the invariants; subsequent work can specialize assumptions and validate them in controlled regimes.